Keep the Law, but not the Lawyers, Matt. 23:1-12

 “You shall make yourself tassels on the four corners of your cloak with which you cover yourself.”
 Deut.
 22:12

 The Rabbis to this day argue about the blue color and how the tzitzi are to be tied, again this is not Messiah’s concern.
-His complaint is that they are too big.
+He complains that they are too big.
 They are for show.
 According to Rabbinic tradition, they are not to touch the ground.

-If Messiah is angry with the Rabbis for expanding on the law, how much more will He be with the Church that has taught that the law has passed away!
-Messiah condemns them for their showmanship, at the same time encouraged the people to follow their teachings.
+If Messiah is angry with the Rabbis for expanding on the law, how much more will He be with the Church that has taught that the law has passed away?
+Messiah condemned them for their showmanship and, at the same time encouraged the people to follow their teachings.
 We are to be doing what they say but, not in a way that honors them, rather a way that honors God.

 Most importantly, we have a Father, a teacher, a master, a Lord who sees each of us as “brothers.”
 We are not to be considered greater for any reason; an act of discipline awaits those who do.
 They will become lesser servants.